 CAN is administering The Wingates Wind Farm Community Fund which opened for applications in June 2013.
 The fund is expected to provide grants of approximately £30,000 per annum for the local community throughout the life of the wind farm.

-As of October 2018, 54 grants totalling approximately £94,000 have been awarded to a range of projects.
+As of October 2018, 54 grants totalling more than £95,000 have been awarded to a range of projects.
 These include improvements to village halls, play parks and sports fields, new facilities and extra curricular activities for schools and play groups, support for local fairs and cultural& sporting activities.
 A full list of grants made in the first three years of operation can be downloaded here.

 How to apply

 Applications are invited from constituted voluntary and community groups, parish councils and schools carrying out projects which will be of community benefit within the parishes of:

 - Brinkburn & Hesleyhurst

 Grants will normally be in the range of £250 to £2,000 and can be used to support a wide range of activities including, education, culture, arts, science, sport, environmental protection, sustainable transport, improvements to community buildings etc. Both capital and revenue costs will be considered.

 £30,000 worth of funding is available each year and applications will be considered at quarterly meetings.
 The upcoming application deadlines and meeting dates are as follows:

 Application Deadline Mon 13th May 2019 Meeting Mon 3rd Jun 2019